 So far, all of these activities and lessons have been laying the groundwork for the real task – counting different combinations of coins to find the total amount of money.
 This is a big moment!
 Your students are about to learn an incredibly important skill that will serve them the rest of their lives!

 This part of our money unit is always really fun!
-There are so many great math games and activities you can use.
+There are so many great math games and activities to teach counting money.

 Coin Caterpillars